Distance | Various km |

 Latitude / Longitude | 50.90074815, -119.56878826 |

 A network of trails along the Adams River, located between Adams Lake and Shuswap Lake.
-River views, forest, wildflowers, mosses, ferns, wildlife, interpretive trails and site of the world-famous sockeye salmon run.
+River views, forest, wildflowers, mosses, ferns, wildlife, interpretive trails and site of the world-famous four year sockeye salmon run celebrated with the Salute to the Sockeye festival.

 Tsútswecw means place of many rivers in Secwepemctsín, referring to the tributaries that make this such a fertile salmon spawning area.
 It is a significant area for Secwépemc communities and their caretaker relationship to the lands and waters.
 Please stay on designated trails and respect directional and interpretive signage.

 The Lower Trail System encompasses all the trails south of Squilax-Anglemont Rd and provides access to the viewing areas during the October salmon runs.
-Of special interest are the interpretive centre, the universal access walkway and viewing deck, and the story trail created by Secwépemc youth working with elders.
+Of special interest are the interpretive centre and Secwépemc Landmark sculpture, the universal access walkway and viewing deck, and the story trail created by Secwépemc youth working with elders.
 QR coded posts link mobile phones to brief audio interpretive stories.

 Approx 5 km north of Hwy 1 on Squilax-Anglemont Rd.
 There are three trailheads.
 The Main Parking Lot, (the location of the Salute to the Sockeye festival every four years), is straight ahead across the bridge 1 km on the right.
 The Raft Pullout parking area (to access the upper Adams River Gorge on the northeast side of the river), is just after the Adams River bridge on the left.
 Bear Creek Flume parking area (gives access to the southwest side of the Adams River), turn left onto Holding Road just prior to the bridge, then travel approx. 3 km, watching for the trailhead on the left.